The Monitor

 What are monitor notification rules?

-For example, let’s say that you have an ecommerce platform that includes checkout, catalog, search, and payments services.
+Let’s say that you have an ecommerce platform that includes checkout, catalog, search, and payment services.
 Each service is owned by a separate team and is instrumented with dozens of monitors that have tags of team, service, and env.
 By migrating to monitor notification rules, you can use those existing tags instead of editing message templates.

-A rule that is scoped to team:payment-processing AND env:prod pages the on-call engineer, while lower-priority alerts post quietly to your Slack backlog.
-Because scope is tag-based, current and future monitor notifications that match the tags on the scope of this rule will be routed to the right recipients.
+A single rule that is scoped to team:payment-processing can route alerts to different destinations based on environment.
+For example, alerts with env:prod page the on-call engineer, while alerts with env:staging post quietly to a Slack backlog.
+You can also rely on the query language, using team:payment-processing AND service:(payment-gateway OR payment-processing) NOT priority:p5 to include only specific services and exclude low-priority signals.
+Because scope is tag-based, current and future monitor notifications that match the rule’s logic will be routed to the right recipients.
 When payments team members create new monitors for additional failure scenarios, they simply tag them team:payment-processing.
-No one needs to configure a notification string, yet routing works from day one.
+No one touches a notification string, yet routing works from day one.

-A monitor notification rule for the payments team.
+A monitor notification rule for the Payment Processing team.

-A monitor notification rule for the payments team.
+A monitor notification rule for the Payment Processing team.

-By thinking beyond individual monitors and creating notification rules that can handle complexity, you can group related alerts, reduce noise through deduplication, escalate only when necessary, and align alert priority with business impact.
+By thinking beyond individual monitors and using the query language and the conditional logic on recipients, you can create notification rules that handle complexity with ease.
+As a result, you can group related alerts, reduce noise by getting notified only for specific transitions that matter to you, escalate only when necessary, and align alert priority with business impact.

 Best practices for monitor notification rules